wp-plugins/weight-loss-tracker/readme.txt

 License URI: http://www.gnu.org/licenses/gpl-2.0.html
 Donate link: http://www.yeken.uk

-A very simple plugin to allow a logged in user to record their weight (Kg or St) on given dates.
+A very simple plugin to allow a logged in user to record their weight (Kg or Stones / pounds) on given dates.
 This data is then shown in a graph (chart.js) and table.

 == Description ==

-A very simple plugin to allow a logged in user to record their weight (Kg or St) on given dates.
+A very simple plugin to allow a logged in user to record their weight (Kg or Stones/pounds) on given dates.
 This data is then shown in a graph (chart.js) and table.

 Place the tag [weightlosstracker] on a given page and the user is presented with a form to enter a date, weight (Kg or St) and notes for that entry.
 When the person saves their entry the data table and graph is refreshed.